 The ancient yogi-sages of India directly experienced the truth that the entire universe is a manifestation of divine consciousness–of God.
 All creation is really spirit, not matter at all.
 More to the point, it is the infinitely complex and perfect thought of God.
 Just as we create worlds and live in them when we dream or daydream, in the same way the cosmic dreamer is dreaming the cosmic dream of this evolutionary creation, and we are dreaming our personal dream within it.
 Therefore it all has a meaning and a purpose and is absolutely perfect and consistent with itself.
 We must keep this in mind at all times, but especially when considering our life-dream within the greater dream.

-As yogis aspiring to return to infinite being through the self-evolution produced by our yoga practice, we should understand every step of the way, and this requires a comprehension of the specific laws governing our presence within creation and our way out of relativity back into the Absolute.
+As yogis aspiring to infinite consciousness through the self-evolution produced by our yoga practice, we should understand every step of the way, and this requires a comprehension of the specific laws governing our presence within creation and our way out of relativity back into the Absolute.

 The two oldest Upanishads on Soham